 There May Be a Clog in the System

 The final low-pressure pool just issue is a straightforward one.
-At times, the reason for low pressure in your pool is a clog in one of the pool lines.
-If debris enters the system, it can easily form a blockage that prevents circulation.
+At times, the reason for low pressure in your swimming pool is a clog in one of the pool lines.
+Debris entering the system can easily form a blockage that prevents circulation.
 The main symptom of a clog is a lack of water entering the pool pump.

 If you have a clog, you’ll need some special equipment to get rid of it.
 The twists and turns common in pool pipes make it so that you can’t use a plumbing snake to remove the clog.
 Instead, a drain cleaning bladder will work better.